Philadelphia man charged with murder in death of transgender woman

 After initiating a motor vehicle stop, officers were approached by the driver stating that his passenger was suffering from a gunshot wound.

-Police say the victim, 29-year-old Tracy "Mia" Green was rushed to the hospital for a gunshot wound to the neck.
+Police say the victim, 29-year-old Mia Green was rushed to the hospital for a gunshot wound to the neck.
 She was later pronounced dead.

 Philadelphia's Office of LGBT Affairs identified Green as a member of the transgender community, calling the killing "a somber reminder of the epidemic of violence against trans individuals."